CREATING A PARENTAL PLAN

-Every family is unique and the kind of parenting plan you develop for your kids should be designed to suit your specific family circumstances.
+Every family is unique and the kind of parental plan you develop for your kids should be designed to suit your specific family circumstances.

 • Agree and stick to a specific schedule that is effective for your kids.

 • Share the parental power to make decisions.

 • Be ready and willing to use the same rules in each house.